Arbitration Rules and Procedures of Badan Arbitrase Nasional Indonesia (BANI Arbitration Center).

 4. Statement of Independence

-Arbitrators who have been appointed in accordance to BANI Rules to handle the case, shall be obliged to sign a Statement of Independence as provided by BANI Secretariat.
+Arbitrators who have been appointed in accordance to BANI Rules to examine the case, shall sign a Statement of Independence as provided by BANI Secretariat.

 5. Indonesian Law